 Millard MottNew University Established for Women in Pakistan

-Support empowerment for young women in Pakistan through education.
-One year college tuition is $150.
-You can send a check payable to Friends of Pakistan USA to Dee St. George, 3202 West Emerson, Seattle, WA 98199.
-Or click the button below for Paypal and Credit Cards.
-In addition, become a Friends of Pakistan USA member for an annual fee of $15.
-Membership gives you the opportunity to vote for projects and the Board Officers as well as to receive more frequent updates on our programs.
+Support empowerment for young women in Pakistan through academic education and leadership development.
+One year college tuition for a Bachelors degree is $575.
+You can send a check payable to Friends of Pakistan USA to Dee St. George, 3202 West Emerson, Seattle, WA 98199 or click the Donate now button below for Paypal and Credit Cards donations.